 - This waterfront home comes complete with beach access and a furnished deck to enjoy. (rates start at $187 per night)

 - This tranquil couples retreat is at an ideal location that’s close to many attractions and has a beautiful garden to relax in.
 Ideal for two adults. (rates start at $145 per night)

 - A stylish seaside home is a home near the beach with panoramic ocean views and sleeps up to seven. (rates start at $226 per night)

-Now that you’ve read this guide to planning a day trip to Bainbridge Island, it’s time to go on your own trip!
-Enjoy all the things to do on Bainbridge Island and let me know what your favorite is.
+Now that you’ve read this guide to visiting Bainbridge Island, it’s time to go on your own trip!
+Enjoy all the things to do on Bainbridge Island, and let me know what your favorite is in the comments below.